Ljovynn/WarioWare-Predicter-GiT/README.md

 Finally, if you want to talk about anything related to WarioWare, or share your high scores, the WarioWare Cult Discord is the best place on the internet for that: https://discord.com/invite/warioware

+# Version 3.4 (2023-09-17)

+-Updated All Mixed Up to 999 (there are holes in it, not every level is known)

 # Version 3.3 (2022-12-06)

 -Fixed an error in the Wario Cup Mother and Son, where the microgame Good Times would falsely be indicated to appear in group 2 instead of group 1